 Clinical studies are medical research involving people as participants.
 There are two main types of clinical studies:

-Clinical trials determine if a new test or treatment for a disease is effective and safe by comparing groups receiving different tests/treatments.
+1. Clinical trials determine if a new test or treatment for a disease is effective and safe by comparing groups receiving different tests/treatments.

-Observational studies involve recording changes over time among a specific group of people in their natural settings.
+2. Observational studies involve recording changes over time among a specific group of people in their natural settings.

-People participate in clinical trials for a variety of reasons.
-Participants with a disease may participate to help others, but also to possibly receive the newest treatment and additional care from clinical study staff.
-Healthy volunteers may also participate to help others and to contribute to moving science forward.
+People participate in clinical trials for many reasons.
+People with a disease may participate to receive the newest possible treatment and additional care from clinical study staff as well as to help others living with the same or similar disease.
+Healthy volunteers may participate to help others and to contribute to moving science forward.

 What if There Are No Available Clinical Studies?